Multi-Location Accounts Payable Automation: A Complete Guide

 For these sites, the capture solution has to meet staff where they are.
 That usually means mobile phone photos.
 The quality is inconsistent — uneven lighting, skewed angles, partial crops — but AI extraction systems built to handle low-quality scans and mobile photos can still produce accurate structured data from these images.
 The operational requirement is minimal: take a photo, upload it.
 No flatbed scanner, no dedicated AP software at the site, no training beyond a five-minute walkthrough.

-Getting this last-mile capture right is often the difference between 80% invoice visibility and 98% invoice visibility across your locations.
-That remaining 18% of invoices — the ones sitting in a drawer at site #37 — are exactly the ones that cause duplicate payments, missed early-pay discounts, and month-end scrambles.
+Getting last-mile capture right is often the difference between a mostly digital AP process and one that still breaks at close.
+The missing invoices, the ones sitting in a drawer at site 37, are exactly the ones that cause duplicate payments, missed early-pay discounts, and month-end scrambles.

 AP Challenges Unique to Franchise Operations

-The scale is significant.
-According to IFA's 2025 Franchising Economic Outlook, the US franchising sector encompasses approximately 851,000 establishments generating over $936.4 billion in annual output, each receiving invoices from local vendors in varying formats that must ultimately flow into centralized financial systems.
-That volume of decentralized invoice capture is exactly the problem franchise AP automation must solve.
+According to IFA's 2025 Franchising Economic Outlook, the US franchising sector encompasses approximately 851,000 establishments generating over $936.4 billion in annual output.
+That decentralized footprint is exactly the capture problem franchise AP automation must solve.

 The Split AP Responsibility Model

-In a typical franchise system, the franchisor manages brand-level vendor relationships and corporate AP — think national supply chain contracts, marketing fund expenditures, and technology platform fees.
-Franchisees, meanwhile, handle location-level vendor invoices for local spend: utilities, facility maintenance, local supplies, janitorial services, and similar operational costs.
+In a typical franchise system, the franchisor manages brand-level vendor relationships and corporate AP: national supply chain contracts, marketing fund expenditures, and technology platform fees.
+Franchisees handle local vendor invoices for utilities, maintenance, supplies, janitorial services, and similar operating costs.

 The complication is that these two AP streams are not independent.
 Franchisors frequently need visibility into franchisee-level spending for three reasons: